aio-libs/aiomonitor/docs/tutorial.rst

       where (w)               Show stack frames and the task creation chain of a task where-terminated (wt)   Show stack frames and the termination/cancellation chain of a task

-Additional commands can be added by defining a Click command function injected into :func:`aiomonitor.termui.commands.monitor_cli`, see below :ref:`cust-commands`.
+Additional commands can be added by defining a Click command function injected into :ref:`the monitor CLI <monitor-cli>`, see below :ref:`cust-commands`.

 .. versionchanged:: 0.5.0